 The Royal Barges Museum in Bangkok houses some of the most breath-taking canal boats.
 Each of these canal boats is meticulously carved from immense slabs of teak wood, accessorized with symbolic creatures and painted in shinning shades of gold, red and blue.

 The long flat-bottomed boats, which are still fully in use, only leave the museum for special events like the royal processions along the river.
 In addition, there’s a significant collection of less ostentatiously accessorized boats at the back.
 These boats still offer a great insight into the rich history of this extremely important form of transportation in Bangkok.
 The big warehouse-like museum – by taking the Chao Phraya Express Boat to Wang Lang Pier (N10) and walk from there.
 Read More…

 Location: Khlong Bangkok Noi (Thonburi side, near Phra Pin Klao Bridge)

 Wat Kalayanamit is a behemoth and titanic temple structure flanking the western margin of the Chao Phraya River.
-Although it is an obviously conspicuous and humongous masterpiece, tourists, city guides and locals tend to ignore it for a nearby Wat Arun which is more prominent and attracts more people.
-However, Wat Kalayanamit offers serenity and calmness due to less visit by tourists making it ideal for people who crave for a placid environment.
+Although it is an obviously conspicuous and humongous masterpiece, tourists, city guides, and locals tend to ignore it for a nearby Wat Arun which is more prominent and attracts more people.
+However, Wat Kalayanamit is one of the best places in Bangkok that offers serenity and calmness due to fewer visits by tourists making it ideal for people who crave a placid environment.
 It is also well-known for housing the gigantic golden Buddha.

 It is quite easy journeying to Wat Kalayanamit in Thonburi.
 After all, it has its own pier.
 To journey down, you either opt for a ferry (at Ratchinee from the opposite side) or hop an express boat and then ask to be taken to ‘Wat Kala-yan-amit’